bewillcott/flogging/README.md

 can be formatted in various layouts: ISO8601, Simple, Unix TimeStamp, or a custom layout.

-Macros and public functions are provided, with the macros being the simplest method of operation.
+Macros and public methods are provided, with the macros being the simplest _method_ of operation.

 There are several levels for logging at: